Antenna Array

 elementTemplate = nr.AntennaElement(beamWidth=[65,65], maxAttenuation=30)

-# to create the panels in the antenna array.
+# panels of the antenna array.

 panelTemplate = nr.AntennaPanel([4,4], elements=elementTemplate, polarization="+")

 # Now we can create the antenna array using the panel template.
-Note that the spacing values are multiples of
+Note that the spacing values are

 antennaArray = nr.AntennaArray([2,2], spacing=[3,3], panels=panelTemplate)

-# The "showElements" method draws the antenna array showing all panels and elements.
+# The 'showElements' method draws the antenna array, showing all panels and elements.

 antennaArray.showElements(zeroTicks=True)